 2- Add 1 tbsp oil and rub everything with hands, mixing well

 3- Add little water at a time to make a soft dough.
-Make a ball and cover with a wet kitchen towel for 1 hour
+Make a ball and cover with a wet kitchen towel for 1 hour at rest

 4- After 1 hour knead the dough again and divide it into equal-sized balls.

-5- Wet your hands and keep 1 ball between your palms to press to flatten them.
+5- Wet your hands and keep each ball between your palms to press to flatten them.
 Make a hole in the centre with the finger.
 Prepare all like this neither too thick nor too thin

 6- Next, heat oil to high temperature first, bringing down to medium and add 2 -3 vadas at a time.
 Avoid overcrowding them.